Avian Influenza in Wild Birds 2025

 Environment and Climate Change Canada

-Backyard bird feeders and baths should be cleaned regularly using a weak solution of domestic bleach (10% sodium hypochlorite).
-Ensure they are well rinsed and dried before re-use."
+- Be sure to clean your backyard bird feeders and baths regularly, at least every two weeks, using a solution of one part household bleach to nine parts water.
+Ensure that they are well rinsed and dried before re-use

 Recommendations